ideaconsult/apps-ambit/tautomers-example/docs.md

 ####<a name="ruleNumberLimit"></a>tman.getRuleSelector().setRuleNumberLimit(limit)
 * Default value : *10*
 * This is a limit for the number of used rules.
 If the initial number of found rules is larger than limit, *l*, then only *l* rules are used.
 This is a restriction for molecules which have lots of rules and potencialy determine milions or even bilions of tautomers.

+####<a name="FlagSwitchToCombinatorialOnReachingRuleLimit"></a>tman.FlagSwitchToCombinatorialOnReachingRuleLimit
+* Default value : *true*
+* When this flag is true, the incremental algorithm is switched to improved combinatorial one for the cases of molecules reaching *(ruleNumberLimit + 3)* rules.
+This switching is needed because the incremental algorithm would 'find' the excluded rules (due the the reached limit) and reuse them again.

 ####<a name="FlagRecurseBackResultTautomers"></a>tman.FlagRecurseBackResultTautomers
 * Default value : *false*